 Hugh Rodgers is a director & composer from Dublin, Ireland.

-Hugh also teaches modules in Documentary Filmmaking and Digital Video Techniques on the Creative Digital Media degree at the Institute of Technology Blanchardstown.
+Hugh is a First Class Honours graduate of the Music & Media Technologies M.Phil in Trinity College, where he studied under contemporary classical composers Donnacha Dennehy, Linda Buckley and Roger Doyle.
+He lectures in Documentary Filmmaking and Digital Video Techniques on the Creative Digital Media degree at the Institute of Technology Blanchardstown.